The64thGamer/cheeseepedia/content/ayqywllkx8p324mo/content.md

-The ***Pizza Time Theatre World of Music Theme* was a temporary alteration to the stage and character designs for use in the March 1983 {{< wiki-link "Madame Oink IV - The Tune Machine" >}} showtape.**
+The ***Pizza Time Theatre World of Music Theme* was a temporary alteration to the stage and character designs for use in the March 1983 [Madame Oink IV - The Tune Machine] showtape.**

 ## Stage Design